jeffpk62/speech-to-text-icp/getting-started.md

 Before you can you use {{site.data.keyword.speechtotextshort}}: Customer Care, you must first install and configure IBM&reg; Cloud Private.
 You then deploy {{site.data.keyword.speechtotextshort}}: Customer Care on your IBM Cloud Private installation.

 You are now ready to call methods of the service's interface.
-The following cURL examples use the API key for your {{site.data.keyword.speechtotextshort}}: Customer Care cluster.
+The following `curl` examples use the API key for your {{site.data.keyword.speechtotextshort}}: Customer Care cluster.
 To learn your API key, see [Obtaining your API key](/docs/services/speech-to-text-icp/making-requests.html#apiKey).

-You pass the value of the API key with the `-u` (`--user`) option of the cURL command.
+You pass the value of the API key with the `-u` (`--user`) option of the `curl` command.
 Replace `{api_key}` with the value of the API key for your cluster.
 (Do not include the braces when you specify the API key.)

 ```bash
 curl -u "apikey:{api_key}"